 Step 2: Estimate Your Scale

 After you determine your latency requirements, you should start designing your scale.
 Based on the service that you plan to provide, many parameters need to be defined that will factor into your solution.
 Will your planned service be global or local?
 Will it be used by dozens or hundreds or many thousands and millions?
 Will it require HD video, or is SD acceptable?
-Will you require streaming-only certain times of a day or week, or will the service be 24/7?
+Will you require streaming-only at certain times of the day or week, or will the service be 24/7?
 Finally, if you intend to serve a mass market, you will have to consider a design including CDNs that are capable of replicating or re-streaming both ultra-low and low latency protocols.

 Step 3: Choose the Best Price-Performance Solution

 The final and most crucial decision is to find a partner who can deliver your requirements with the best combination of price and performance.
 There are lots of vendors out there, but when you build your selection criteria, you will have to ensure that vendor meets all the following criteria: